 Whether it's giving back or paying it forward, we try to support as many great causes as we can through donations or sponsorship.
-Our Young Fine Artist programme encourages children from across the UK to participate in the arts, while we've partnered with charities including Birmingham Children's Hospital Charity, Blue Cross, and The Royal British Legion.
+Our Young Fine Artist programme encouraged children from across the UK to participate in the arts, while we've partnered with charities including Birmingham Children's Hospital Charity, Blue Cross, and The Royal British Legion.
 Scroll down to find out more.

 We were proud to gift ‘Stretching Dog’, a 14ft-high sculpture by Whatshisname, AKA Sebastian Burdon, to our charity partner, Birmingham Children's Hospital Charity.
 Our Group Managing Director Ian Weatherby-Blythe said: "Castle Fine Art has been a long-standing supporter of the charity, which is very close to all our hearts.
 It is with pride and pleasure that we donate this art installation to them, showcasing the work of Whatshisname and raising money for such an important purpose."